tailcallhq/federation-example/source/README.md

 ## Introduction

-This is the data source server.
-It serves a static json response for the benchmarks with http caching headers.
-We use a static response to eliminate the factor of the source server providing overhead to the benchmark.
-So the benchmarks can be considered as fair ground for all implementations.
+We use the `source` project as a static JSON response for the benchmarks with HTTP caching headers.
+We use a static response to eliminate the factor of the source server causing overhead to the benchmark.
+We use this server for all the benchmarks to consider the benchmark results fair for all implementations.

 ## Usage